kr-colab/locator/README.md

 sudo apt-get install gnuplot #linux
 ```

+The `setup.py` script should deal with dependencies for you, however
-The main method requires python3, gnuplot, and the following packages:
+if you run in to trouble the main method requires python3, gnuplot, and the following packages:
 ```
 allel, re, os, keras, matplotlib, sys, zarr, time, subprocess, copy numpy, pandas, tensorflow (1.15), scipy, tqdm, argparse, gnuplotlib